 Communication and interpersonal skills

 Organisation and community development

 Self development and empowerment

 Bristol Hub is committed to making our activities inclusive to all students.
 We can make reasonable adjustments to application processes, training sessions, volunteering projects and other activities on a case-by-case basis.
 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please email [email protected] and let us know how we can make this activity more accessible.
-We ensure that all our activites, training and events are safe spaces, you can read more about our Safe Space Policy here.
+We ensure that all our activities, training and events are safe spaces, you can read more about our Safe Space Policy.